Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/t1mge/project-description.md

-To find out which conditions correspond to which columns go to the source of the data and go to the “Samples (59)” section there you can find all conditions and by clicking on one you can find the corresponding column names under the Description tab.
+To find out which conditions correspond to which columns go to the source of the data and go to the “Samples (59)” section there you can find all conditions and by clicking, you get redirectd to a new window were you can find the corresponding column names under the Description tab.
 For example pregnant woman at week 12 normal weight rep 1 is G25.

     ##     X       Row.names  G58   G52  G25   G84    G2  G60   G41   G36   G73   G79
     ## 1   1 ENSG00000000003   23     0   23     7    14   18    15     3     0    12